Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

       `TreeHead` are greater than or equal to what they were before.
    4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
-3. If contact monitoring is used, verify that the length of `contact_proofs` is the same as `contact_keys`.
-For each proof in `contact_proofs`:
-   1. Verify that `steps` has the expected number of entries, based on any new parents that have been created over the entry being monitored.
-   2. For each new parent, which should be in `steps` in the same order that each entry is stored in the log tree, verify that `prefix_proof` is an inclusion proof and that the included version counter is greater than or equal to the most recent version of the key observed by the user.
-   3. Compute the log entry represented by each `ContactProofStep` and evaluate the inclusion proof `inclusion` with these log entries.
-Verify that the root value outputted is equal to the candidate root value verified in step
-      2. -->

-Some information is omitted from `MonitorResponse` in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
+Some information is omitted from MonitorResponse in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
 In particular, the VRF output and proof for each search key is not provided, or each key's initial position in the log, given that both of these can be cached from the original Search or Update query for the key.

 ## Distinguished